wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/vultr/expedited-virgin-joomla.md

 --------------------------

-You now need to make a note of the email address that you login to your digitalocean account with:
+You now need to make a note of the email address that you login to your vultr account with:

 >     vultr_email="peterdigitalocean@yahoo.com"

 -----------------------------------

 You then need the url that you want to use for your website.
-If you don't have a DNS URL for your website, you need to purchase one and set the nameservers to exoscale as described [here](../../Deployment/Nameservers.md)
+If you don't have a DNS URL for your website, you need to purchase one and set the nameservers to vultr as described [here](../../Deployment/Nameservers.md)

 >     vultr_dns_name="www.drpatient.uk"